ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    No

-### In terms of cost, what do I pay for?
+### In terms of costs, what do I pay for?
 {: #payment}

    The monthly consumption charges are factored based on the minimum committed spend and metered consumption charges.
-If the consumption charges are less than or equal to the minimum committed spend, you pay the minimum committed spend amount.
-If the consumption charges exceeds the minimum commmitted spend, you pay the metered consumption charges.
+If the consumption charges are less than or equal to the minimum-committed spend, you pay the minimum-committed spend amount.
+If the consumption charges exceed the minimum committed spend, you pay the metered consumption charges.

 ### Can I change infrastructure configuration based on my requirements after my virtual servers are provisioned?
 How will it impact billing?
 {: #change-infra-post-provisioning}

-   Yes, you can add additional nodes but cannot reduce the number of nodes.
-The billing gets updated from the date the new nodes are added.
+   Yes, you can add extra nodes but cannot reduce the number of nodes.
+The billing gets updated from the date that the new nodes are added.

 ### When does the billing begin?
 {: #billing-schedule}